-This is a Facebook post I just sent to someone as a response to their post.
-I’ve taken individual references to actual friends/family out, but I wanted to share it [a followup to my previous post: society, psychoses and weapons: what to do?] as it has information that people should take the time to look up for themselves.
+This is a Facebook post I just sent to someone as a response to their post regarding reaction to the 14 December 2012 Sandy Hook tragedy.
+I’ve taken individual references to actual friends/family out, but I wanted to share it [a followup to my previous post: society, psychoses and weapons: what to do?], as it contains information that people might take the time to look up for themselves.
 Also, it reaffirms my own position on this most important issue that faces, not just America, but all societies.
-I added to the post in some cases where I wanted additional information:
+I expanded the post in some cases where I thought clarification would help:

 I agree in how small this discussion seems in the grand scheme of things, but then again, I believe that all dialogue is good and not just a “speck of dust.”
 Too much of what passes for dialogue today is nothing more than partisan rhetoric with its only intent being to slam the opposition.

-Weapons are not going to go away, except after a fight with President Obama, Diane Feinstein, Joe Biden and Hollywood.
+Weapons are not going to go away.
 Societal ills can be worked on, although there is much money in not toning down the violence in movies, TV and gaming (see the book by Dave Grossman (http://www.amazon.com/Stop-Teaching-Our-Kids-Kill/dp/0609606131#_).
 As far as working on mental illness, there are great organizations doing great work (NAMI and actress Glenn Close’s BringChange2Mind site), but their hands are too often tied by legalities.

-There is no easy answer to societal ills (with exponentially morphing technology in which people are spun out into castaways more-and-more with heated anger toward society) or to mental illness, with lawyers in the middle, or finally weapons rightfully guaranteed by the Second Amendment, not “as” assault rifles, but rifles to protect one’s home and family “against” assault, from criminals or from a tyrannical government.
+There is no easy answer to societal ills (with exponentially morphing technology in which people are spun out into castaways more-and-more with heated anger toward society) or to mental illness, with lawyers in the middle, or finally weapons rightfully guaranteed by the Second Amendment to protect one’s home and family against assault from criminals or from a tyrannical government.
 We’re free not to buy guns.
 We’re free not to pray.
 But, when our home is broken into and our family is in danger, the first thing a person without a gun would do is call for someone with a gun and pray that that person arrives in time.
 Who is one going to call if the government comes after them, now that they can, for any reason at all?
 See the new NDAA bill signed into effect by “our” president.

 Perhaps I’m overreacting.
 I just felt like dialogue is never a “speck of dust,” even though I agree that it seems that way.
 It’s all good, and it’s what’s needed more.
 Like many today, my mind is heavy regarding the killings, and like many, I have to get it out.
-The Journal News in New York and Gannett News Service (it’s corporate owner) are idiots who couldn’t reason their way out of a paper bag, as far as their publishing, inteactively, the names, homes and addresses of gun owners and then, their hiring armed security guards to protect themselves.
+The Journal News in New York and Gannett News Service (it’s corporate owner) are idiots who couldn’t reason their way out of a paper bag as far as their publishing, interactively, the names, homes and addresses of gun owners and then their hiring armed security guards to protect themselves.